phpexpertise/Export-data-as-xls-file-using-pear/README.md

 # Export-data-as-xls-format-using-pear
-<h2>Export mysql table as xls format using PEAR library in PDO</h2>
+Export mysql table as xls format using PEAR library in PDO

 Download mysql table as XLS file format with PEAR library support and PDO.